 Discuss with the patient the requirement to measure serum aminotransferases monthly.

-Patients must sign the Tracleer Enrollment for Patients and Prescribers form to confirm that they understand the risks of Tracleer.
+Patients must sign the Tracleer Patient Enrollment and Consent Form to confirm that they understand the risks of Tracleer.

 Other Risks Associated with Tracleer